jeremytammik/tbc/a/1956_outer_walls.md

 Because I want to improve my code efficiency in my big Revit file, so I only want to filter once.

-Or Any other way to get instances of these BuildInCategories in a list?
+Or is there any other way to get instances of these built-in categories in a list?

 <pre class="code">
 bic_beam = DB.BuiltInCategory.OST_StructuralFraming